Election jobs

 Overnight and daytime count assistants assist in the verifying and counting of ballot papers after the close of poll.

-The role of the count assistant is not difficult, but duties are undertaken in a pressurised environment and the greatest care has to be taken to ensure that mistakes are not made.
+The role of the count assistant is not difficult, but duties are undertaken in a pressurised environment and the greatest care must be taken to ensure that mistakes are not made.

 Count assistants work in teams as designated by the Returning Officer.
 Each team is allocated to a count supervisor, who will provide a short briefing before the count begins.